COMP2432-G05/Appointment-Organizer/Stage 2/G05_Readme.txt

 	>  gathering lucy 20230404 1900 4.0 john paul mary

+- Use reschedule command to automatical reschedule the appoinment if rejected

+	## if user want to open the automatical reschedule the appoinment function, user need to input this command
+	> reschedule

 - Use printSchd to export report file (after inital the executable file)

 	## Example: use FCFS (print the schedules use the FCFS algorithms)